coinbase/solidity-style-guide/README.md

 #### 1. Prefer [ERC-7201](https://eips.ethereum.org/EIPS/eip-7201) "Namespaced Storage Layout" convention to avoid storage collisions.

 ### E. Structs
-#### 1. Where possible, struct values should be packed to minimize SLOADs and SSETs.
+#### 1. Where possible, struct values should be packed to minimize SLOADs and SSTOREs.
 #### 2. Timestamp fields in a struct should be at least uint32 and ideally be uint40.
 `uint32` will give the contract ~82 years of validity `(2^32 / (60*60*24*365)) - (2024 - 1970)`.
 If space allows, uint40 is the preferred size.